evilandrex/raided-loa/src/index.md

 ## Acknowledgements

 Thanks to Faust for providing the logs and the API.
 Thanks to Snow for creating Lost Ark Logs.
-Thanks for PoisonSandwich and Kennethnyu for inspiration and early feedback.
+Thanks to PoisonSandwich and Kennethnyu for inspiration and early feedback.

 [![Daily Log Scrape](https://github.com/evilandrex/raided-loa-scraper/actions/workflows/scrape_daily.yml/badge.svg)](https://github.com/evilandrex/raided-loa-scraper/actions/workflows/scrape_daily.yml)